FreakyByte/dotfiles/docs/content/emacs.md

 (setq citar-org-roam-note-title-template "${author} - ${title}")
 ```

 Now the rest of the template.
-For that, we first extend `citar-org-roam-template-fields` to be able to automatically insert the file path of our reference.
-Then we add our template to the list `org-roam-capture-template`.
-Finally, we gotta tell `citar-org-roam` to use this template.
+I want to have a link to the relevant pdf file in the note, if that exists.
+The intended way of achieving this is by extending `citar-org-roam-template-fields` to be able to automatically insert the file path of our reference like so:

 ```emacs-lisp
 (setq citar-org-roam-template-fields '(